RyanBayne/plugin-codex-generator/readme.md

 Creating and maintaining documentation pages for your plug-in can be tedious.
 This plug-in helps automate that process by generating documentation from sourcode comments.

+**Example:** See this plug-in in action [here](http://wp-event-organiser.com/documentation/function-reference/)

 **Disclaimer:** I still consider this plug-in to be in its early stages, but I wanted to give it an airing and hopefully encourage others to contribute.
 This plug-in is based on the code and ideas in [**Codex Generator**](http://wordpress.org/extend/plugins/codex-generator/) by [Rarst](http://www.rarst.net/).

 ### How It Works